Maarrich: Production

 The principal photography of the film started in 2021.
 The film marks the third collaboration between Tusshar Kapoor and Anita Hassanandani after Kucch To Hai and Yeh Dil both released in (2003).

 Soundtrack

 The film's music is composed by Amaal Mallik and Vishal Mishra while lyrics were penned by Vishal Mishra, Kaushal Kishore and Rashmi Virag.
 The first single "Na Boond" was released on 26 November 2022.
 The second single "Deewana" was released on 1 December 2022.
 The third single "Jaa Ne Jaa" was released on 6 December 2022.

-Marketing and release

-The trailer of the film was released on 17 November 2022.
+Release

 Maarrich was released theatrically on 9 December 2022.

 Reception

+The film was reviewed by News18 and The Times of India.